MicroOperations/PredecodeRE/analysis/results.md

 # Conclusion

-The absence of a micro op cache is due to goldmont and goldmont plus being small power optimised microarchitectures.
+The absence of a micro op cache is due to goldmont and goldmont plus being minimal power optimised microarchitectures.
 This leaves room for optimisations in relation to the fetch + decode stages, with goldmont and goldmont plus, they implemented a predecode cache which allows for caching predecode related data (instruction boundaries etc) for instructions with lcp's, which are known to be problematic for predecoders.
 When